Azure-Samples/raft-distillation-recipe/README.md

 **IMPORTANT**: Please be aware that this will **DELETE** everything related to this project including **generated datasets** and **fine-tuned models**.

+**IMPORTANT**: Save everything important to you before running this command.

 ```
 azd down --purge
 ```